-While its status as the middle child of the reborn Nokia family might make it an also-ran, the Nokia 5 is arguably the best of the new Nokia phones.
-That being said, you're spoiled for choice in the budget space, so unless the Nokia name entices you, consider your options carefully before laying down your cash on the Nokia 5.
+The Nokia 5 is arguably the best of the relaunched Nokia phones, but unless the Nokia name entices you, you'll want to consider your options carefully before laying down your cash.

 - Stylish design for a budget phone.

 - Reasonable fingerprint sensor.

 Nokia's mid-range Android handset might be the best of the bunch, but it's fighting in a very crowded budget space.

 HMD Global made quite the splash at Mobile World Congress 2017, relaunching the Nokia brand with a range of four mobile handsets produced by Foxconn in China.
 The most surprising of those was the reborn Nokia 3310, though it had to be altered to support 3G before coming to Australia thanks to the death of 2G services.